Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Conclusions

 \section{Conclusions}

 We present Proof-of-Execution (\PoE{}), a novel Byzantine fault-tolerant consensus protocol that guarantees safety and liveness and does so in only three linear phases. \PoE{} decouples ordering from execution by allowing replicas to process messages out-of-order and execute client-transactions speculatively.
 Despite these properties, \PoE{} ensures that all the replicas reach a single unique order for all the transactions.
 Further, \PoE{} guarantees that if a client observes identical results of execution from a majority of the replicas, then it can reliably mark its transaction committed.
 Due to speculative execution, \PoE{} may require replicas to revert executed transactions, however.
-To evaluate \PoE's design, we implement it in our \ExpoDB{} fabric and show that \PoE{} achieves up to $80\%$ more throughput than existing \BFT{} protocols.
+To evaluate \PoE's design, we implement it in our \ExpoDB{} fabric. {\changed Our evaluation shows that \PoE{} achieves up-to-$80\%$ higher throughputs than existing \BFT{} protocols in the presence of failures.}

-{\bf Acknowledgments.} We would like to thank DOE Award No. DE-SC0020455 for funding our startup MokaBlox LLC.